MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-merge-duplicate-records.md

 ---
-title: Merge Duplicate Customer or Vendor Records
+title: Merge Duplicate Customer or Supplier Records
-description: Describes how to consolidate information about customers or vendors when you have duplicate entries about some of them.
+description: Describes how to consolidate information about customers or suppliers when you have duplicate entries about some of them.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual